thatslifescience/github_dev/_posts/2018-12-10-Through-A-Mycologists-Hand-Lens-LAlteio.md

 - ecology
 categories:
 - Earth's Organisms
+header:
-header: image_fullwidth: organisms-header.jpg
+ image_fullwidth: organisms-header.jpg
+image:
  thumb: 2018-12-10_lalteio_thumbnail.jpg
 teaser: Fungi are fascinating!
 You can find them just outside your door, and some wild varieties are edible.
 But be careful!
 These decomposers can be deceptive!

 source-id: 1PdnzjGaK0u-mWO1NCVx8Rdte2EGOHq4D6z5HRsi2DxQ